Club Shoot and Hunt Guidelines

 Greetings RW-RM Shooters,

 We have just concluded another great shooting and hunting season.
 This year, we enjoyed a mild winter and little snowfall.
-Rain delayed and cancelled some hunts this season.
+Unfortunately, rain cancelled our Ladies Hunt this season.
 Despite the weather challenges, you turned out again and again to enjoy excellent hunting and camaraderie with fellow members.
 A mild summer clays season made target shooting even more of a pleasure.
-Thank you for your participation and support of all our shooting and hunting events in 2017.
+Thank you for your participation and support of all our shooting and hunting events in 2018.

 Our Hunt Deposit will remain at $50 for next year.
 We place no more than 4 hunters per field and if 5 or more hunters sign on we will book 2 fields and guides.
 It is only when a late cancellation eliminates the need of the second guide and field that a Hunt Deposit is forfeited.
 48 hours notice prior to the Hunt is required to safeguard your Hunt Deposit.
 If a late cancellation does not change the number of guides/fields required, the fee will not be lost provided the preserve will adjust the bird count.
 All Hunt Deposits are refunded in April.